3.1.2 Your digital wellbeing

 Look carefully at the diagram below.

-- Consider how technologies can improve your digital wellbeing at work by identifying positive and negative impacts they have had, either from your own experience or those you’ve observed in colleagues.
+- Consider how technologies can affect your digital wellbeing at work by identifying positive and negative impacts they have had, either from your own experience or those you’ve observed in colleagues.

 - What capacity do you think you have to change your digital practices to improve your wellbeing?